PeterFriedrich/rl-gym/readme.md

 Currently one for each course:

-1. Find and implement a bandit environment
+1. Find a bandit environment

-2. Implement a table based
+2. Implement a table based agent

+3. Implement an agent with a tile coder (probably MsPacman)

+4. Implement an agent with a NN (probably MsPacman)